ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 cd ..
 ```

-Both of these Subnet-EVM and PrecompilEVM have the same `generate_precompile.sh` script.
-The one in PrecompilEVM
+Both of these Subnet-EVM and Precompile-EVM have the same `generate_precompile.sh` script.
+The one in Precompile-EVM
 installs the script from Subnet-EVM and runs it.

 ```bash